SegFaulty/RestInCloud/README.md

    - use &noSync to suppress syncronisation to replication servers (used for internal sync)
    - if &noSync is not set, refresh is also performed on the replication servers (with &noSync)

  * POST http://ric1.server/error.log  ?action=delete  - delete a file !!
-Attention if version is omitted, ALL Versions will be deleted (Files are marked for deletion, purge will delete them)
+Attention if version is omitted, ALL Versions will be deleted
  * DELETE http://ric1.server/error.log   - delete a file !!
-Attention if version is omitted, ALL Versions will be deleted (Files are marked for deletion, purge will delete them)
+Attention if version is omitted, ALL Versions will be deleted

  * GET http://ric1.server/error.log - download a file (etag and lastmodified supported)